Estrela Mountain Dog

 Breed Overview

-Standing 62-73 cm tall and weighing between 35-60 kg, these impressive dogs possess a distinctive appearance with their characteristic black mask, rose-shaped ears, and hook-tipped tail.
-Their coat comes in two varieties - long and short - both resembling goat hair in texture and appearing in colours ranging from fawn and wolf grey to yellow and brindle.
+Standing 62-73 cm tall and weighing between 35-60 kg, these impressive dogs possess a distinctive look with their characteristic black mask, rose-shaped ears, and hook-tipped tail.
+Their coat comes in two varieties—long and short—both resembling goat hair in texture and appearing in colours ranging from fawn and wolf grey to yellow and brindle.

-What sets the Estrela apart is their remarkable balance of traits.
-They're naturally calm and measured, yet absolutely fearless when protecting their charges.
-With their families, they transform from stoic guardians into affectionate companions who form incredibly strong bonds, particularly with children.
-However, they maintain a reserved dignity with strangers that reflects their working heritage.
+What really sets the Estrela apart is their remarkable balance of traits.
+They're naturally calm and measured, yet absolutely fearless when protecting their flock or family.
+With their people, they transform from stoic guardians into affectionate companions who form incredibly strong bonds, particularly with children.
+However, they always maintain a reserved dignity with strangers that reflects their working heritage.

-For Australian families considering this breed, it's important to understand that these aren't your typical family pets.
-They're working dogs at heart, bred to make independent decisions while guarding flocks in remote mountain terrain.
-This independence means they require experienced handling and consistent training from someone who understands their guardian nature.
+If you're an Aussie family thinking about an Estrela, it's crucial to realise they're not your average pet.
+They're working dogs at heart, bred to make independent decisions.
+This independence means they need experienced handling and consistent training from someone who understands their guardian nature.

 History